-“Two waters please,” Eddie yelled as he competed with the heavy bass in the background that shook his internal organs—keeping his hand on the five-hundred dollars.
+“Two waters please,” Eddie yelled as he competed with the heavy bass in the background that shook his internal organs—keeping his hand on the money.

 The bartender leaned closer.
 “What you say?”

 “I said water.”
 He held up two fingers.
 “Two.”

-Eddie loosened his grip on the bill as the bartender pulled it away and slipped it in the cash register.
+Eddie loosened his grip on the three bills as the bartender pulled them away and slipped them in the cash register.
 He reached below the counter, then placed two bottles in front of Eddie before moving on to the sista—the one who tried to undercut him.

 With a bottle in each hand, Eddie navigated through the crowd.
 It was no different than trying to exit a packed subway car—especially getting elbowed and poked.
 He kept looking down, worried someone was going to step on his toes and dirty up his pristine pair of Air Max runners.

 This was exactly the reason Eddie outgrew the club scene a year after he came into it roughly seven years before.
 It didn’t take him long before he realized that he wasn’t missing anything.
 As for Corey Stephenson, his “brotha from another motha” from way back, clubbing and going out was more his thing.
 Eddie was the quiet one who always wanted to stay home with his head buried in a book or, up until recently, writing one to keep up with deadlines.
 If he went out, it was because Corey had dragged him.

 The funny thing was that Eddie had always been told that Barbadians—or Bajans—were the loudest, more so than Trinidadians.
 Corey was born in Trinidad and moved to Montreal when he was around eleven or twelve, not too long before he saved Eddie’s ass from a bunch of skinheads who’d ambushed him in the park.
 At a solid six-foot-two with his Trini charm, he was always able to talk his way into a woman’s panties, unlike Eddie.